GeorgiosIoannouCoder/generate-and-test-prime/README.md

    cd generate-and-test-prime
    ```

-4. Use any Python 3 version in the cloned repository folder:
+4. Use any Python3 version in the cloned repository folder:

    ```sh
    pyenv local 3.xx.xx